Rockerby/Umbraco.Community.RollbackPreviewer/.github/README.md

 `npm ci`
 `npm run dev`

-Open the sln file and run the Umbraco project, or head to `src\Umbraco.Community.RollbackPreviewer.TestSite` and run `dotnet run`, (uSync should automatically import, if not, go import everything) and head to the home node within the CMS.
+Open the sln file and run the Umbraco project, or head to the version you want (e.g. `src\Umbraco.Community.RollbackPreviewer.TestSite.v17`) and run `dotnet run`, (uSync will automatically import, if not, go import everything) and head to the home node within the CMS.
 Make a change and go to the Info app and click the Rollback button to see the visual diff.

 Check out the Services.RollBackContentFinder for information on the fetching and displaying of the rollbacked version.